-The evaluator set up Wireshark on a computer and recorded all network traffic.
+The evaluator set up WireShark on a computer and recorded all network traffic.
 The TOE supports dropping a packet and encrypting a packet.
-The evaluator first sent correct traffic matching IPsec rules and traffic was not dropped, since a SA has been established.
-He then sent incorrect traffic that not match any IPsec rule and the traffic was dropped, since no SA has been established.
-He then repeated the test when computer had matching IPsec rules, the traffic was not dropped.
-He then tried to send traffic from TOE to computer when computer did not have matching IPsec rules, the traffic was dropped.
+The evaluator first sent traffic unencrypted and the traffic was dropped.
+Then the correct traffic matching IPsec rules was sent and the traffic was not dropped.
+Then traffic was sent from TOE to computer when computer did not have matching IPsec rules and the traffic was dropped.
+The test was repeated when the computer had matching IPsec rules, and the traffic was not dropped.
 The evaluator also tested overlapping IP ranges and sent traffic from computer to the TOE.
 The TOE responded correctly and accepted valid traffic.
-Relevant logs, e.g. IKEv1 Phase 1 SA and Phase 2 SA were also recorded in the audit server, for more information see [ManualTestResults].
+Relevant logs, e.g. IKEv1 Phase 1 SA and Phase 2 SA were also recorded in the audit server.